cherryaugusta/portfolio/README.md

 - Developed a regression model to predict temperature trends in London using historical climate data, tracking model performance using **MLflow**.
 - **Key Tools**: Python (Pandas, NumPy, Scikit-learn, MLflow)

-## 🚀 Career Aspirations
+## 🚀 **Career Aspirations**
-I’m eager to transition fully into **Software Development** and contribute to building efficient, scalable solutions in a collaborative environment.
-I’m particularly excited to work in a setting where innovation, teamwork, and cutting-edge technology are key drivers of success.
-I look forward to applying my skills in Python, version control, and **software development practices** while continuing to learn and grow through real-world projects.
+I am eager to contribute as a **Full-Stack Developer**, **Data Scientist**, or **Machine Learning Engineer** in a setting where collaboration, innovation, and cutting-edge technology are central.
+I aim to continuously grow in both software development and machine learning to create impactful solutions.

 ## 👥 Let's Connect
 I’m open to networking, collaboration, and career opportunities.
 Feel free to reach out:
 - 📧 Email: **cherryaugusta@gmail.com**
 - 💼 **[LinkedIn](https://www.linkedin.com/in/cherry-augusta-3957a916)**: Let’s connect for professional updates and networking.
+- 📊 **[Tableau Portfolio](https://public.tableau.com/app/profile/cherry.augusta/vizzes)**: Explore my interactive data visualisations.

-## ⚽ Fun Facts
+## 📈 Fun Facts
-- 🏀 I have a keen interest in how **technology** is shaping the future of **sports** through data analysis and performance insights.
+- 🤖 I’m captivated by **AI chatbots** and their potential to transform human-computer interaction.
-- ♟️ I enjoy playing **chess** to sharpen my strategic thinking and problem-solving skills.
+- ♟️ I enjoy playing **chess** to sharpen my strategic thinking.
-- 🎮 I’m fascinated by the intersection of technology and creativity, especially in how software can transform industries.
+- 🌍 I’m passionate about **learning new languages** and studying **history**, particularly the intersection of technology and global cultures.

-## 📝 Additional Information
-- **Location**: Open to hybrid, remote, or onsite opportunities in London, United Kingdom.
-- **Availability**: Actively seeking software development roles or opportunities to learn and grow within a development team.